iarovyi/SimpleJs/README.md

 Mixins
 ================================
  Sometimes we want add some logic to many classes that doesn't have common base class.
-In this case we can define mixin - set of methods and properties that will be added to any classes we want.
+In this case we can define mixin - set of methods and properties that will be added to any class we want.
  We can define mixin as:
 ```
  Simple.defineMixin("myExtension", {